walshjm3/website/content/publication/cell2/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Sahni, Nidhi
+  - Nidhi Sahni
-  - Yi, Song
+  - Song Yi
-  - Taipale, Mikko
+  - Mikko Taipale
-  - Bass, Juan I Fuxman
+  - Juan I. Fuxman Bass
-  - Coulombe-Huntington, Jasmin
+  - Jasmin Coulombe-Huntington
-  - Yang, Fan
+  - Fan Yang
-  - Peng, Jian
+  - Jian Peng
-  - Weile, Jochen
+  - Jochen Weile
-  - Karras, Georgios I
+  - Georgios I. Karras
-  - Wang, Yang
+  - Yang Wang
-  - Kovacs, Istvan A
+  - Istvan A. Kovacs
   - Atanas Kamburov
   - Irina Krykbaeva
   - Mandy H. Lam